 (1) The employer shall keep a health record for every employee who is subject to health surveillance in accordance with section 77.
+(2) Medical personal data shall be kept confidential in accordance with generally accepted principles of medical ethics.
+(3) The he The health record mentioned in subsection (1) shall contain the following - (a) surname; (b) forename; (c) sex; (d) date of birth; (e) residential address; (f) date of commencement of present employment; (g) a historical record of jobs involving exposure to substances requiring health surveillance in the employment;

-- (2) Medical personal data shall be kept confidential in accordance with generally accepted principles of medical ethics. - (3) The health record mentioned in subsection (1) shall contain the following - (a) surname; - (b) forename; - (c) sex; - (d) date of birth; - (e) residential address; - (f) date of commencement of present employment; - (g) a historical record of jobs involving exposure to substances requiring health surveillance in the employment; - (h) conclusions of all other health surveillance procedures including dates and names of persons who have carried out the health surveillance; and - (i) such other particulars as may be prescribed. - (4) The conclusions referred to in subsection (3) (h) shall be expressed in terms of the employee's fitness to work but shall not contain confidential clinical data.
+(i) such other particulars as may be prescribed.